migaweb/JobSchedulerDemo/README.md

 # Job Scheduler Demo

-A demo application for scheduling jobs.
+A demo application for evalutating job schedulers.
+Schedulers tested are Hangfire, Quartz and Coravel.

 Jobs are requested from the ClientUI and sent to a JobService via RabbitMQ.

 The jobs are scheduled using Hangfire and progress are reported back to the ClientUI using a SignalRHub.